 Cornell Psychology has a long and highly respected history of producing undergraduates that are fluent in critical thinking, research design and implementation, and experimentation.
-Direct involvement and participation in research is a crucial stepping stone to graduate studies, clinical psychology programs, or other post-graduate education and profession.
+Direct involvement and participation in research is a crucial stepping stone to graduate studies, clinical psychology programs, and other post-graduate education and professional positions.

 Research for Credit

-The first step toward conducting research involved contacting members of the Psychology department (Faculty or Graduate students) to volunteer in a laboratory, receive course credit for conducting research (PSYCH 4700), or to inquire about research for pay when opportunities are available (e.g., via work study).
+The first step toward conducting research involves contacting faculty members of the Psychology department to volunteer in a laboratory, receive course credit for conducting research (PSYCH 4700), or to inquire about research for pay when opportunities are available (through Cornell Student Employment).

 Rising Seniors with prior research experience can consider applying for the Honors Program in Psychology or Honors Program in Human Development to conduct a project of their own and earn this special distinction.

-The Psychology Summer Undergraduate Research Fellowship (SURF) provides research support and professional development opportunities to undergraduates interested in gaining research experience and pursuing a career in the field of Psychology.
+The Psychology Summer Undergraduate Research Fellowship provides research support to Cornell Psychology undergraduates interested in gaining research experience and pursuing a career in the field of Psychology.

-This is a competitive program with limited funding open to all Cornell students interested in Psychology.
+This is a competitive program with limited funding open to Cornell Human Development and Psychology majors.
 Students from backgrounds traditionally underrepresented/historically excluded in higher education are strongly encouraged to apply.
-Applicants must be 18+ and eligible for employment in the US.
+Applicants must be at least 18 years of age and eligible for employment in the United States.

 A complete application will include: